oesteban/hcph-sops/docs/data-management/mriqc.md

         We employ the QCT (mainly) and the BHT as proxies for the quality of the RSfMRI run.
         Screening the reports in the prescribed order (QCT — BHT — RSfMRI) helps identify issues in the QCT and BHT that may anticipate problems in the RSfMRI.

-- [ ] Visualize all echo-wise visualizations of the base report following those two steps:
+- [ ] Visualize all echo-wise visualizations of the base report following those four steps:
-    - [ ] Visualize the first mosaic (standard-deviation) and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri)
+    - [ ] Visualize the first mosaic (standard-deviation) and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#standard-deviation-of-signal-through-time)
-    - [ ] Scroll down to the carpet plot and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
+    - [ ] Proceed to the background view and search for [artifacts](qaqc-criteria-unprocessed.md#view-of-the-background-of-the-voxel-wise-average-of-the-bold-timeseries).
-- [ ] Inspect the background view and search for [artifacts](qaqc-criteria-unprocessed.md#functional-mri) in the "Extended echo-wise reports" section.
+    - [ ] Inspect the zoomed-in view of the average BOLD mosaic and apply the same [exclusion criteria](qaqc-criteria-unprocessed.md#average-signal-through-time).
-- [ ] Scroll down to the average BOLD mosaic and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
+    - [ ] Scroll down to the carpet plot and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#carpetplot-and-nuisance-signals).

-- [ ] Inspect the zoomed-in view of the average BOLD mosaic as well and apply the same [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
+- [ ] Inspect the average BOLD mosaic for each echo in the "Extended echo-wise reports" section and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#average-signal-through-time).

+- [ ] Proceed as [earlier](#mriqc-failed) if errors are reported within the "Errors" section.

 ## Visualizing *MRIQC*'s group reports

-### Assessing anatomical images
-- [ ] Open the *MRIQC* group report on a current Web Browser (*Google Chrome* is preferred).
-- [ ] Visualize the IQM distributions and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#group-report).

-### Assessing functional images
+Visualize the group report for each modality in the following order: anatomical, functional and diffusion.
-- [ ] Open the *MRIQC* group report on a current Web Browser (*Google Chrome* is preferred).
+- [ ] Open the *MRIQC* group report on a Web Browser.
-- [ ] Visualize the IQM distributions and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#group-report-1).
+- [ ] Visualize the IQM distributions and apply the [exclusion criteria](qaqc-criteria-unprocessed.md#group-report) corresponding to the modality.

 [1]: https://doi.org/10.3389/fnimg.2022.1073734 "Provins, C., … Esteban, O. (2023).
 Quality Control in functional MRI studies with MRIQC and fMRIPrep.
 Frontiers in Neuroimaging 1:1073734. doi:10.3389/fnimg.2022.1073734 (OA)."